jkbrzt/macos-fn-toggle/README.md

 # fn.app

-This is an app created in Automator.
-It toggles the **"Use all F1, F2, etc. keys as standard function keys"** option in Mac OS System Preferences.
+This is an Automator app that toggles the
+**"Use all F1, F2, etc. keys as standard function keys"** option in macOS System Preferences.
 A task that is tedious when done often (which programmers tend to do).

 All it does is that it executes [this AppleScript snippet](http://apple.stackexchange.com/questions/59178/toggle-use-all-f1-f2-as-standard-keys-via-script#answer-60496):